In this case I’m not talking about Googling your website or getting found online.

-With this information let your mind wander to the hyper targeted Digital Advertising world.
-Are you starting to see how this works?
+With this information, let your mind wander to the hyper targeted world of digital advertising.
+Now are you starting to see how this works?

 See things were so bad at the beginning of this year Apple banned one of Facebook’s research apps from their store.
 You can see the story here on re-code.

 This wasn’t the first time either.
 The wall street journal talks about a similar incident in august last YEAR HERE.

 The Verge also do a great job of articulating the incidents here.